clarisli/CarND-MPC-Project/README.md

 ![alt text][image3]

-I multiplied different parts of the cost function with values > 1 to obtain smoother transitions.
+I multiplied different parts in the cost function with values > 1 to obtain smoother transitions.

+### Result

+The vehicle successfully drove a lap around the track.